Center-wise Local Image Mixture For Contrastive Representation Learning: Related Work

 \section{Related Work}

 \textbf{Unsupervised Representation Learning.} Unsupervised learning aims at exploring the intrinsic distribution of data samples via constructing a series of pretext tasks without human labels.
 These pretext tasks take many forms and vary in utilizing different properties of images.
-Among them, one family of methods takes advantage of the spatial properties of images, typical pretext tasks include predicting the relative spatial positions of patches \citep{doersch2015unsupervised,noroozi2016unsupervised}, or inferring the missing parts of images by inpainting \citep{pathak2016context}, colorization \citep{zhang2016colorful}, or rotation prediction \citep{gidaris2018unsupervised}.
+Among them, one family of methods takes advantage of the spatial properties of images, typical pretext tasks include predicting the relative spatial positions of patches \cite{noroozi2016unsupervised}, or inferring the missing parts of images by colorization \cite{zhang2016colorful}, or rotation prediction \cite{gidaris2018unsupervised}.
 Recent progress in self-supervised learning mainly benefits from instance discrimination, which regards each image (and augmentations of itself) as one class for contrastive learning.
-The motivation behind these works is the InfoMax principle, which aims at maximizing mutual information \citep{tian2019contrastive,wu2018unsupervised} across different augmentations of the same image \citep{he2020momentum,chen2020simple,tian2019contrastive}.
+The motivation behind these works is the InfoMax principle, which aims at maximizing mutual information \cite{tian2019contrastive,wu2018unsupervised} across different augmentations of the same image \cite{he2020momentum,chen2020simple, tian2019contrastive}.

+Contrastive learning does not consider the relationship between different samples.
+Some related works \cite{han2020self, miech2020end} propose to use different mining strategies to select positive samples.
+CoCLR \cite{han2020self} proposes to use rgb flow and optical flow to select positive samples alternately and interactively.
+In \cite{miech2020end}, the authors propose MIL-NCE to learn a joint embedding space where semantically related videos and texts are close and far away otherwise.
+Both these two methods use other modalities to facilitate the samples selection.
+Our proposed method, CLIM selects the positive samples from the nearest neighbors with a direction provided by cluster center, which helps to pull together semantically similar images.

-\textbf{Data Augmentation.} Instance discrimination makes use of several data augmentations, \emph{e.g.,} random cropping, color jittering, horizontal flipping, to define a large view set of vicinities for each image.
-As has been demonstrated \citep{chen2020simple,tian2020makes}, the effectiveness of instance discrimination methods strongly relies on the type of augmentations.
-Hoping that the network holds invariance in the local vicinities of each sample.
-However, current data augmentations are mostly constrained within a single image.
-An exception is \citep{shen2020rethinking,zhou2020C2L}, where image mixture is used for flattened contrastive predictions.
-However, such mixture strategy is conducted among all images, which destroys the local similarity when contrasting mixed samples that are semantic dissimilar.
+\textbf{Data Augmentation.} Instance discrimination relies on data augmentations, \emph{e.g.,} random cropping, color jittering, horizontal flipping, to define a large set of vicinities for each image.
+As has been demonstrated in \cite{chen2020simple,tian2020makes}, the effectiveness of instance discrimination methods strongly relies on the type of augmentations, hoping that the network holds invariance in the local vicinities of each sample.